By default, npm will install the latest stable version of a package when you run the npm install

 Please keep in mind that you are not recommended to use the next

 version for the production environment.
-The purpose of this version is for testing.
+This version is recommended only for testing purposes.

 Installing a specific version of a package is useful when you need to roll back a package update because of breaking changes in the latest version.